 Chilean Country Bread is what country ladies bake every day at home for their families or to sell.
 It never tastes the same to me if you buy it at a bakery.
-Most Chileans enjoy this bread when on vacation: at the lake or at the beach.
-Sometimes is improved with pig cracklings knead into the dough, you can use fried bacon if you feel indulgent.
+Most Chileans enjoy this bread when on vacation: at the lake or the beach.
+Sometimes is improved with pig cracklings knead into the dough.
+You can use fried bacon if you feel indulgent.

 The rolls have a sturdier interior than American rolls.